-- 15 Rockfall is a common natural hazard in mountain regions.
-Up to certain rockfall magnitudes, protection forests are effective ecological infrastructures to reduce rockfall intensities and thus the damage on vulnerable facilities as falling rocks are decelerated by consecutive tree impacts.
+Rockfall is a common natural hazard in mountain regions.
+Up to certain rockfall energies, protection forests are effective ecological infrastructures to reduce rockfall intensities and thus the damage on vulnerable facilities as falling rocks are decelerated

+- 15 by consecutive tree impacts.
 This has been shown by real scale experiments at the slope scale in a mixed Abies-Picea-Fagus forest (Dorren and Berger, 2005) as well as on single trees of different species including Picea abies, (Lundström et al., 2009) and Ailanthus altissima, (Wunder et al., 2018).
-Implementation of these findings into three dimensional rockfall - 20 models, e.g. Rammer et al. (2010); Dorren (2012); Toe et al. (2017); Lu et al. (2020), facilitated additional investigations to quantify the protective capacity of mountain forests using numerical tools at the forest stand (Stoffel et al., 2006; Woltjer et al., 2008; Moos et al., 2017) and regional scales (Dupire et al., 2016; Lanfranconi et al., 2020).
+Implementation of these findings into three dimensional rockfall models, e.g. Rammer et al. (2010); Dorren (2012); Toe et al. (2017); Lu et al. (2020), facilitated additional investigations to quantify the protective capacity of mountain forests using numerical tools at the forest stand (Stoffel et al., 2006; Woltjer et al., 2008; Moos - 20 et al., 2017) and regional scales (Dupire et al., 2016; Lanfranconi et al., 2020).

 Experimental tests to investigate the role of deadwood for rockfall mitigation have also been performed at the laboratory (Ammann, 2006; Olmedo et al., 2015) and slope (Bourrier et al., 2012) scales.
-The laboratory studies provided the first quan-

-- 25 titative insights into the protective effects of deadwood but do not accurately represent natural deadwood configurations after disturbances since the investigators used clumped Picea abies and Fagus sylvatica specimens with relatively small mean diameters of 26 cm and 6 cm (Ammann, 2006; Olmedo et al., 2015).
-The field studies of Bourrier et al. (2012) used larger 63 cm diameter logs fixed to tree stumps using steel cables.
-How deadwood is naturally fixed (jammed) between trees and the ground is essential to understand its protective capacity and therefore man-made fixations may also not represent natural conditions - 30 in mountain forests.
+The laboratory studies provided the first quantitative insights into the protective effects of deadwood but do not accurately represent natural deadwood configurations after disturbances since the investigators used clumped Picea abies and Fagus sylvatica specimens with relatively small mean diameters of 26 cm and 6 cm (Ammann, 2006; Olmedo et al., 2015).
+The field studies of Bourrier et al. (2012) used larger 63 cm 25 diameter logs fixed to tree stumps using steel cables.
+How deadwood is naturally fixed (jammed) between trees and the ground is essential to understand its protective capacity and therefore man-made fixations may also not represent natural conditions in mountain forests.
 As a consequence, present approaches to include deadwood into a three dimensional rockfall model are based on slope or roughness adaption methods combined with higher, and empirically determined, rock-ground restitution coefficients (Fuhr et al., 2015; Costa et al., 2021).
+30

-Neither the different experimental nor the modeling approaches take piled stems into account, which are often the result of uprooted trees during windthrow events.
-Beside windthrows (Feser et al., 2015), also bark beetle outbreaks (Jönsson et al.,

-- 35 2009) and forest fires (Mozny et al., 2021; Jain et al., 2020) are likely to increase in frequency or amplitude due to climate change and land-use legacies.
-Allowing natural processes without salvage logging after windthrow and without sanitary felling after bark beetle are increasingly promoted as adequate management option (Kulakowski et al., 2017; Sommerfeld et al., 2021).
-In rockfall protection forests, it is decisive to know more on the short- and long-term effects of piled stems on rockfalls after natural disturbances or management interventions. - 40 In this paper, we present the results of three induced rockfall experiments within the same mountain forest but in three different management states.
-First, we performed rockfall experiments in the original, undisturbed forest.
-In the next series of tests, the effect of lying, partly piled, fresh deadwood in the upper third of the slope was tested.
-The "deadwood" was created after a forest management intervention and was therefore in a fresh condition with maximal physical resistance.
+Neither the different experimental nor the modeling approaches take piled stems into account, which are often the result of overturned trees during windthrow events.
+Beside windthrows (Feser et al., 2015), also bark beetle outbreaks (Jönsson et al., 2009) and forest fires (Mozny et al., 2021; Jain et al., 2020) are likely to increase in frequency or amplitude due to climate change and land-use legacies.
+Allowing natural processes without salvage logging after windthrow and without sanitary felling of tests, the effect of lying, partly piled, fresh deadwood in the upper third of the slope was tested.
+The "deadwood" was 40 created after a forest management intervention and was therefore in a fresh condition with maximal physical resistance which diminishes with increasing wood decay.
 In the final test series, the deadwood was cleared (the final forest was therefore sparser than the original forest).
-All three tests were performed - 45 in the same spruce stand to explore the protection effect of lying deadwood quantitatively.
-A three-dimensional rockfall model was extended with truncated cones as deadwood logs and calibrated based on the experimental results to facilitate investigations of deadwood mitigation measures at other rockfall-endangered sites.
+All three tests were therefore performed in the same spruce stand to explore the protection effect of lying deadwood quantitatively.
+To obtain a physical understanding of how deadwood functions as a mitigation measure, a three-dimensional rockfall model - using truncated cones as deadwood-logs - was applied to model the experiments.
+45